amvardha/MedTech-EMR-QueryAI-Template/README.md

 # Med IntelliSense

-(This is a template repository of the original project)

 Let me take you into the world of healthcare, where a persistent challenge looms over doctors and medical professionals—the chaos of fragmented patient records.
 Picture a busy clinic or hospital, where doctors often find themselves sifting through information scattered across various systems.
 It’s not just inconvenient; it complicates consultations.

 Imagine this: a doctor, eager to provide the best care possible, spends a staggering 37% of their day poring over medical records, while nurses dedicate about 22% of their time to the same task.
 This was highlighted in a 2021 study titled “Interaction Time with Electronic Health Records: A Systematic Review.”
 These numbers tell a compelling story of a system that’s not functioning as it should.